Yulia Putintseva: Juniors

 In 2011, Putintseva was not less successful than in the previous years.
-She started year with the final of the Grade-1 Loy Yang Traralgon International, where she lost to Monica Puig.
+She started year with the final of the Grade-1 Traralgon International, where she lost to Monica Puig.
 It followed the third round of the Australian Open and quarterfinals at the French Open.
 She then had a successful grass-court season, finishing runner-up at the Grade-1 Junior International - Roehampton and as quarterfinalist of Wimbledon.
 At the US Open, she reached her third Grand Slam quarterfinal of the year.
-In early December, she won the Grade-1 Eddie Herr International Junior Tennis Championships, defeating compatriot Victoria Kan in the final.
+In early December, she won the Grade-1 International Junior Championships, defeating compatriot Victoria Kan in the final.
 She finished year with the final of the Dunlop World Challenge, where she lost to Anett Kontaveit.

-2012 was her last season as junior.
+2012 was her last season as a junior.
 She started year with the semifinals of the Grade-1 Loy Yang Traralgon International.
 Followed with this, she reached another Grand Slam singles final, at the Australian Open, but failed to become Grand Slam champion, losing to Taylor Townsend.
 Her last tournament was the French Open, where she finished as quarterfinalist.
-She won five singles titles in total on the ITF Junior Tour.
+She won five singles titles in total on the ITF Junior Circuit.

-Professional career
+Professional

-2009–11: First steps
+2009–2011: First steps

 Putintseva turned pro in 2009 at the age of 14.
 Her first tournament was the Luxembourg Open, where, as a wildcard player, she reached the final stage of qualifying, but failed to reach the main draw.
 Her next tournament was a $10k event in Amiens in March 2010 where she reached her first semifinal.
 In October 2010, she made her debut at the WTA Tour at the Luxembourg Open, but lost to Angelique Kerber in the first round.
 In May 2011, she won her first ITF title at the $25k event in Moscow.
 Soon after that, she won another $25k event, this time in Samsun, and then the $50k Tatarstan Open, defeating Caroline Garcia in the final.